eProsima/Fast-DDS-docs/docs/docker/includes/intro.rst

 This Docker image was built for Ubuntu 20.04 (Focal Fossa).

-To run this containers you need Docker installed.
+To run this container you need Docker installed.
 From a terminal run

 .. code-block:: bash

     $ sudo apt install docker.io